-Are you blogging off your behind to no avail?
+Are you blogging your behind off to no avail?

-I did not seriously start taking courses and strategizing, though, until three months ago.
+I did not seriously start taking courses and strategizing, though, until the fall and winter of 2018-2019.
 In the meantime, I pounded away at content, spent hours perfecting posts, and thumbed through social media as if my phone was an extension of my hand.
 Follow me.
 Love me.
 Buy from me.

 Grateful for every single site visitor, I still desired and needed more.
 Any business blogger hoping to make blogging a career watches stats, incessantly checks affiliate income reports, and prays to the Pinterest gods that a pin will go viral.

 What I Quickly Realized About Blogging For Business

-Then, that RANDOM fateful day, I watched my blog stats increase.
-I broke 974 daily page views, and I sat dumbfounded.
-I hit a goal that I set for over a year away—a goal that smaller ‘big time’ bloggers achieve regularly.
-The next day, I watched again as my views crept over the 750 mark.
-Of course, I’ve had steady but lesser blog traffic since, but after analyzing stats, I know what I need to work on for future blog posts.
-Did I mention that I also made a nice chunk of change that same week too?
-Holy shit.
-My dreams are coming true.
+Then, one fateful day, I watched my blog stats increase.
+I broke 1,100 daily page views, and I sat dumbfounded.
+I hit a goal that I set for over a year away—a goal that smaller ‘big time’ bloggers achieve regularly with no trouble at all.
+I’m sure they would scoff at this.
+The next day, I watched again as my blog stats increased.
+This was within less than 4-6 months of blogging.
+Did those stats last every single day?
+Nope.

-5 Easy Tips To Increase Blog Traffic
+8 Easy Tips For How To Increase Your Blog Traffic

 I was going to leave self-hosting off this list, but I have been fielding so many questions about self-hosting that I feel like it isn’t a given.
 These days, it has to be.

 Once I switched over to self-hosting, my site instantly started ranking in Google and my blog traffic increased within the week.
-Plus, I bought a pretty new blog theme that functions on all devices—which again, will help increase blog traffic.
+Plus, I bought an attractive new blog theme that functions on all devices—which again, will help increase blog traffic.

 What I recommend: Use SiteGround as your self-host with WP .org as your stomping grounds.
 WP. org looks exactly like WP .com with a few extras, and you can add in all the plugins you want.